 Okay, I wouldn’t really fight someone if they took the last piece, but I would totally give them mean looks, even if it was behind their back.

 Conquering the Art of the Roll….

 Rolled cakes can look beautiful and they are a great way to wow your family and friends, but they can also be intimidating.
 The art of baking a cake and then rolling it with a filling can take a little patience and trail and error.

 However, don’t let that stop you from trying this dessert, even if you get a few cracks, it is still delicious.

-Let me do a little disclaimer here, I have done these rolled cakes for several years so I have had lots of practice, but I would not be telling the truth if I didn’t tell that I have shed a few tears, but they always taste great and keep me trying again!
+Let me do a little disclaimer here, I have done these rolled cakes for several years so I have had lots of practice, but I would not be telling the truth if I didn’t tell that I have shed a few tears (okay many, many tears) over them cracking or not rolling perfectly.
+But, even when they are not the prettiest of cake roll they always taste great and keep me trying again!

-Once you get your cake out of the oven and rolled up to cool, the recipe is one step away from done.
-The creamy peanut butter filling is super simple and it comes together quickly.
+Once it has finished baking, remover the cake from the oven and roll it up to cool, you can work on the creamy peanut butter filling is super simple and it comes together quickly.

-I make my filling while my cake is cooling on a rack, then chill it until I am ready to fill the cake.
-If you don’t have patience and wait until the cake is cooled, then your filling will become loose and it will run out the end of your roll.
+I make my filling while my cake is cooling on a rack, then chill it until I am ready to fill the cake roll.
+It is important that you have the patience to wait until the cake is cooled.
+If you don’t, the filling will become loose and will run out the ends of the roll.